 (Thread Depth + (1 + Thread Pitch * 4)) + (Thread Pitch * 5)

-Callout Symbol of a Blind Hole
+What Is the Callout Symbol for a Blind Hole?

 The callout symbol for a blind hole is typically represented by a circle with a perpendicular line at the center extending halfway into the circle, indicating the depth of the blind hole.
 This symbol communicates to machinists that the hole does not go all the way through the material, requiring special drilling or tapping procedures.